Why Active Verbs Create Vigorous Sentences While Adjectives Drain Energy from Weak Verbs

 Continue reading

 Business clichés range from annoying to nonsensical to downright offensive.
 We’ve discussed them several times in the past, but today we’re looking at the ones you submitted—things that drive you crazy that you wish you’d never hear again.
-After putting the call out to friends, colleagues, and loved ones, we’re breaking down (in three parts) 24 annoying business clichés to get rid of in 2024.
+After putting the call out to friends, colleagues, and loved ones, we’re breaking down (in three parts) 24 annoying business clichés to get rid of for good.

 Continue reading